Comparisons12 min read

 Massive integration ecosystem Steep learning curve

-Enterprise-grade compliance Interface complexity
+Enterprise-grade compliance Interface feels complicated

-Extensive reporting Costs can stack up
+Extensive reporting options Costs can balloon fast

-Huge community & resources Overkill for small teams
+Self-hosting available Overkill for small teams

 Linear